Date of Degree

 Copyright 2011 Kem Saichaie

 Saichaie, Kem.
-"Representation on college and university websites: an approach using critical discourse analysis." doctoral dissertation, University of Iowa, 2011.
+"Representation on college and university websites: an approach using critical discourse analysis."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.